 A Condition that Can Fool Even Experienced Doctors

 The lesson I learned from her recovery was that delirium can fool even experienced doctors into misdiagnosing dementia, which is now called Major Neurocognitive Disorder (and which I’ll abbreviate after this as MaND).
-Delirium shares with MaND the features of confusion, disorientation, and memory impairment.
+Confustion, disorientation, and memory impairment are signs of delirium that are shared with MaND.

 Delirium looks very different, though, in other ways.
 It comes on rapidly, often after a medical or surgical event or toxic combination of medications.
 It is accompanied by shifting alertness, resulting in moments of sleepiness alternating with moments of agitation.
 Delirium is more often associated with visual hallucinations or psychotic delusions than MaND.
 And, most importantly, delirium can often be reversed once the cause is found and treated.